Skip to main content

 Why This Matters

-For small samples typical in reliability testing, the reduced model’s variance advantage often outweighs any bias from shape heterogeneity.
-This paper provides the quantitative boundaries for making this decision.
+For the small samples typical in reliability testing, the reduced model’s variance advantage often outweighs any bias from mild shape heterogeneity.
+This paper provides the quantitative boundaries for that decision.

 Resources